Complete all-University policies are found at the University Policy Library.

 - Repeating Courses

-- A Course that carries University Credit toward a Degree in One Department or College must carry University Credit in All Other Departments and Colleges (F3)
+- A Course that carries University Credit toward a Degree in One Department or College must carry University Credit in All Other Departments and Colleges (under 'E. GPA Calculation and Other Provisions')

 Adviser Approval to Register